DrugLib.com — Drug Information Portal

 Rx drug information, pharmaceutical research, clinical trials, news, and more

-Relpax (Eletriptan Hydrobromide) - Drug Interactions, Contraindications, Overdosage
+Relpax (Eletriptan Hydrobromide) - Drug Interactions, Contraindications, Overdosage, etc

 DRUG INTERACTIONS

 Ergot-containing drugs have been reported to cause prolonged vasospastic reactions.
-Because these effects may be additive, use of ergotamine-containing or ergot-type medications (like dihydroergotamine [DHE] or methysergide) and eletriptan within 24 hours of each other is not recommended (see CONTRAINDICATIONS).
+Because these effects may be additive, use of ergotamine-containing or ergot-type medications (like dihydroergotamine [DHE] or methysergide) and RELPAX within 24 hours of each other is contraindicated.
+Concomitant use of other 5-HT1 agonists within 24 hours of RELPAX treatment is contraindicated [see Contraindications (4) ].

 CYP3A4 Inhibitors